 Dog Sitting in the Whitsundays

 For longer pet sits, especially if you’re staying on a yacht or island resort for a few days, I recommend checking out the Whitsunday Pet Resort.
 Located in between Airlie Beach and Proserpine, they offer multiple packages.
-Due to limited drop-off and pick-up hours, it’s not really an option for day trips.
+However, due to limited drop-off and pick-up hours, it’s not really an option for day trips.

 Dog-Friendly Beaches in the Whitsundays

-While your pup isn’t able to experience the glorious white sand of Whitehaven Beach and the other island beaches, there’s still a number of dog-friendly beaches in the Whitsundays region, as listed on the council website
+While your pup isn’t able to experience the glorious white sand of Whitehaven Beach and the other island beaches, there’s still a number of dog-friendly beaches in the Whitsundays region, as listed on the council website.

 Dog-Friendly Beaches in Airlie Beach